Download (PDF: 311 KB)

 SBA EIDL loans are available for small businesses during a declared disaster that have suffered economic harm.
-The COVID-19 crisis has been declared an eligible disaster.
-The limit on these loans is $150,000 until April 6, on which date the limit will be raised to $500,000.
+The COVID-19 crisis was declared an eligible disaster.
+The limit on these loans was initially $150,000 until April 6, 2021 when the limit was raised to $500,000.

 The EIDL advance grants were a new feature of the EIDL program.
 Under the CARES Act, applicants could receive up to $10,000 advance on their EIDL loan, which disbursed ahead of the full amount and is eligible for forgiveness.
 EIDL loans can be used to provide paid sick leave to employees unable to work due to COVID-19, maintaining payroll, meeting increased costs due to supply chain disruptions, rent or mortgage payments, and repaying debt obligations.

 The December 2020 COVID-19 relief package included an additional $20 billion in funds for EIDL advance grants, and the American Rescue Plan appropriates an additional $20 billion in funding, but also made changes to applicability, making only small businesses with 10 or fewer employees which suffered an economic loss of at least 50% due to COVID-19 eligible to apply for a new grant.
-Businesses that already applied for and received an EIDL advance grant may be eligible to receive a higher amount of funding however (see below) – they will be informed by the SBA if so.
+Businesses that already applied for and received an EIDL advance grant that were eligible to receive a higher amount of funding were notified by the SBA.

-Unlike other disaster loan programs, they do not require physical damage to a business.
+Unlike other disaster loan programs, they did not require physical damage to a business.

 In order to meet the high demand for EIDLs, the SBA announced in April 2020 that it was capping the loans at $150,000 per business, and that the advance grants would be $1,000 per employee, with a maximum amount of $10,000.
-Under the new “targeted” EIDL funding, $10 billion has been appropriated for businesses that did not receive the full EIDL advance grant that they are eligible for (up to the full $10,000), and $5 billion was appropriated for grants to small businesses with 10 or fewer employees that suffered an economic loss of greater than 50% due to COVID (up to $5,000/business).
+The SBA later announced “targeted” EIDL funding, with $10 billion for businesses that did not receive the full EIDL advance grant that they were eligible for (up to the full $10,000), and $5 billion appropriated for grants to small businesses with 10 or fewer employees that suffered an economic loss of greater than 50% due to COVID (up to $5,000/business).

-2. How much can a business receive from an EIDL?
+3. How much could a business receive from an EIDL?

-Before April 6, 2021, eligible small businesses can receive up to $15,000 in unsecured EIDLs, based on their working capital needs (secured loans may be for higher amounts).
-Unsecured EIDLs and the advance grants can be combined for a maximum total of $25,000; the maximum loan amount for EIDLs (if secured) is $150,000.
+Before April 6, 2021, eligible small businesses could receive up to $15,000 in unsecured EIDLs, based on their working capital needs (secured loans may be for higher amounts).
+Unsecured EIDLs and the advance grants could be combined for a maximum total of $25,000; the maximum loan amount for EIDLs (if secured) was $150,000.

-The SBA announced on March 24, 2021 that beginning April 6, 2021 the agency is raising the loan limit for the COVID-19 EIDL from 6-months of economic injury with a maximum loan amount of $150,000 to up to 24-months of economic injury with a maximum loan amount of $500,000.
-Businesses that receive a loan subject to the $150,000 limit do not need to submit a request for an increase at this time; the SBA will reach out directly via email and provide more details about how they can request an increase closer to the April 6 implementation date.
+Beginning April 6, 2021 the agency raised the loan limit for the COVID-19 EIDL from 6-months of economic injury with a maximum loan amount of $150,000 to up to 24-months of economic injury with a maximum loan amount of $500,000.
+Businesses that received a loan subject to the $150,000 limit did not need to submit a request for an increase at this time; the SBA reached out directly via email to provide more details about how they could request an increase.

-Under the new rules governing the EIDL targeted advance grant program, only small businesses with 10 or fewer employees that suffered a loss of at least 50% due to COVID-19 are eligible to apply for a new EIDL grant, which for those borrowers will be up to $5000.
+Under the new rules governing the EIDL targeted advance grant program, only small businesses with 10 or fewer employees that suffered a loss of at least 50% due to COVID-19 were eligible to apply for a new EIDL grant, which for those borrowers was up to $5000.